Feyzin disaster: Lessons from Feyzin

 The Feyzin disaster was the worst accident which had occurred in petroleum and petrochemical plants in Western Europe, prior to the Flixborough disaster in 1974.
 Since then, many pressurised tanks containing liquefied gases have BLEVE'd.
 The hazards are now better understood and storage spheres are protected from fire engulfment by better design.
-However, so many firemen and emergency servicemen have been killed while trying to control large fires that the cautious philosophy is to evacuate and take shelter until the material burns itself out.
+This and other events like it led to a change in firefighting philosophy - since many firemen and emergency servicemen have been killed while trying to control large fires the cautious philosophy is to evacuate and take shelter until the material burns itself out.
 BLEVE's produce intense thermal radiation from the fireball.
 This and blast damage from the bursting pressure vessel are relatively localised compared with unconfined vapour cloud explosions.
-Therefore, evacuation of up to 0.5 km will usually ensure the safety of people.
+Therefore, evacuation of up to 0.5 km will usually ensure people's safety.
 Burning hydrocarbon storage vessels are very spectacular but unpredictable.
 Therefore, newsmen and sightseers must be kept well away for their own safety.